ChicagoDave/sharpee/README.md

 # Sharpee - A parser-based IF platform in C#/.NET Core

 I started working on this project a few years ago as a learning exercise.
 I wanted to understand all of the moving parts of a parser-based IF platform.
-This led to iteratively building parsers, world models, standard libraries, grammar definitions, turn loops, and event handlers.
+This led to iteratively building parsers, graph models, standard libraries, grammar definitions, turn loops, and event handlers.

 When ChatGPT-4 was released, I started to take it slightly more seriously, but still slowly because there were limitations of my time, ChatGPT-4's capabilities and prompt-limits (original you got 25 prompts before being put on timeout).